 - Much more addictive are analgesics containing codeine - alnagon and its clones.
 Codeine slowly changes into morphine in the body and causes opiate addiction.

 - Drugs that have destroyed many people around me are GABA A receptor agonists known as "sleeping pills".
 There are barbiturates, benzodiazepines, zolpidem and hundreds of other medicines, including the European panacea of ethanol.
-All act on the alcohol receptor and it does not matter whether they are benzodiazepine or nonenzyzapine.
+All of them act on the alcohol receptor and it does not matter whether they are benzodiazepine or nonenzyzapine.
 The liver destroys less, but life has the ability to destroy as much as alcohol.
 I personally met with the women on the mug of sleeping pills.

 - I also feel inclined to mention antipsychotics such as olanzapine and haloperidol.
 These drugs have severe side effects that virtually prevent the mental functioning of the remaining healthy brain circuits of the fools prescribed by them.
 Their administration to healthy people will destroy mental health, fortunately after the withdrawal.
 Fools with completely destroyed mental health are reassuring, but at the expense of somatic side-effects, such as constipation.